 Issues in Analysis of Criminal Justice Data (3

 This core course introduces criminal justice graduate students to simple and multiple regression analyses in criminal justice research.
 Extended treatment of the detection of non-normal data through the use of graphical and statistical techniques is offered.
 Statistical implications of highly non-normal data that are encountered in many areas of criminal justice are studied.
 The course clarifies relations between statistical assumptions, results, and use of results for decision-making purposes.

 8106.
 Theories of Crime

 The goal of the core course is to provide an appraisal of the foundations for understanding criminal behavior.
 Students read major current and classic works couched at different levels of analyses about the origins of criminal behavior, including not only violent and property crime but also delinquency, white collar crime, and regulatory violations.

 and Administration (3 s.h.)

-Focuses on historical development, structure and processes of the American criminal court system.
-Identifies key decision points in the criminal process (pretrial, charge, plea negotiations, sentencing etc.) and examines their impact on the work of the court.
-Studies the role of key figures (prosecutor, judge, defense attorney, defendant and victim) in contemporary court setting.
-All discussions set within broad context of the inevitable conflict between personal liberty and community safety, and the contrasting goals of the ‘formal’ criminal justice system versus the ‘informal’ courtroom workgroup.
+This course focuses on historical development, structure, and processes of the American criminal court system.
+It identifies key decision points in the criminal process (pretrial, charge, plea negotiations, sentencing,) and examines their impact on the work of the court.
+It studies the role of key figures (prosecutor, judge, defense attorney, defendant, victim) in the contemporary court setting.
+All discussions are set within a broad context of the inevitable conflict between personal liberty and community safety, and the contrasting goals of the "formal" criminal justice system versus the "informal" courtroom workgroup.